-A Private Ship-Based Photography Adventure into Wild Brown Bear Habitat
+A Private Ship-Based Photography with the Wild Brown Bears of Katmai National Park

 Day 1: Homer, Alaska

 On arrival in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula, a transfer is provided to our hotel.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
 Depending on timing, you may be able to explore some of Homer's highlights on your own this afternoon.
 Options include the Pratt Museum, showcasing the natural and cultural history of the Kachemak Bay region or the Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
 Homer is heralded as the Halibut Capital of the World, and you may have a chance at the town harbor to see fishing boats unloading their catch—an exciting opportunity for photographers.

 Day 2: Kachemak Bay Cruise

 Homer sits on Kachemak Bay, a 40-mile-long arm of Cook Inlet, which we explore on a full-day private boat cruise.
 Much of the bay environs are part of Kachemak Bay Wilderness State Park, accessible only by boat or floatplane.
 The park, which contains wild beaches, dense mountain forests, glaciers and ice fields, has been designated a Critical Habitat Area due to the important biodiversity it harbors, and we expect to see have plenty of wildlife photography opportunities from on deck.
 Marine mammals frequently spotted include whales, harbor porpoise, sea otters and Steller sea lions, while on shore we may catch shots of moose, coyote